-- (5) The department is authorized and directed to execute and deliver any and all leases, contracts, agreements, or other documents necessary or advisable to consummate the sale of bonds or otherwise effectuate the financing of the project described in this section. - (6) The State Public Works Board shall not itself be deemed a lead or responsible agency for purposes of the California Environmental Quality Act (Division 13 (commencing with Section 21000) of the Public Resources Code) for any activities under the State Building Construction Act of 1955 (Part 10b (commencing with Section 15800) of Division 3).
-This paragraph does not exempt the department from the requirements of the California Environmental Quality Act.
-This paragraph is declarative of existing law. - SEC.
-6. Section 8250.1 is added to the Government Code, to read: - 8250.1.
-The Women and Girls Fund is hereby created as a fund in the State Treasury to carry out this chapter in support of the commission upon appropriation by the Legislature in the annual Budget Act.
-Subject to the approval of the Department of Finance, all moneys collected or received by the commission from gifts, bequests, or donations shall be deposited in the State Treasury to the credit of the Women and Girls Fund, in accordance with the terms of the gift or donation from which the moneys are derived and in accordance with Sections 8647, 11005, 11005.1, and 16302 of the Government Code.
-Upon the approval and the establishment of the Women and Girls Fund, any funds deposited and remaining in the Commission on the Status of Women and Girls Fund special deposit fund for the purposes of supporting the activities of the Commission on the Status of Women and Girls shall be transferred to the Women and Girls Fund. - 39 SEC.
-7. Section 8592.1 of the Government Code is amended 40 to read:
+- 9 SEC.
+5. Section 8250.1 is added to the Government Code, to 10 read: - 11 8250.1.
+The Women and Girls Fund is hereby created as a fund 12 in the State Treasury to carry out this chapter in support of the 13 commission upon appropriation by the Legislature in the annual Budget Act.
+Subject to the approval of the Department of Finance, 14 15 all moneys collected or received by the commission from gifts, 16 bequests, or donations shall be deposited in the State Treasury to 17 the credit of the Women and Girls Fund, in accordance with the 18 terms of the gift or donation from which the moneys are derived 19 and in accordance with Sections 8647, 11005, 11005.1, and 16302 20 of the Government Code.
+Upon the approval and the establishment 21 of the Women and Girls Fund, any funds deposited and remaining 22 in the Commission on the Status of Women and Girls Fund special 23 deposit fund for the purposes of supporting the activities of the to the Women and Girls Fund.

+SEC.
+6. Section 8592.1 of the Government Code is amended to read: